cassidoo/HTML-CSS-Tutorial/README.md

 Links are made with the `<a>` tag, which stands for *anchor*.

-Open up the Tags folder, and add this piece of code after your heading in page1.html:
+Open up the Tags folder, and add this piece of code right after your heading in page1.html:

 	<p>This paragraph <a href="http://www.lalalalalalalalalalalalalalalalalala.com/">has a totally awesome link.</a></p>